Posted by Janice De Silva

 It was called the Coconut by the Spanish and Portuguese explorers of the 16th Century and has played an important part in the economic, and cultural lives of Sri Lankans.
 Its timeline goes all the way back to the 1st century B.C.E.

-In the second century AD, the Romans spoke about the Sri Lankan (Taprobane) coconut plantations and the Ceylon kings made gifts of the fruit in the 15th and 16th Century AD.
+In the second century AD, the Romans spoke about the Sri Lankan (Taprobane) coconut plantations and the Ceylon kings made gifts of the fruit in the 15th and 16th Centuries AD.

 It was the Dutch, in the 1730s, in the form of the Dutch East India Company who promoted coconut planting in its bid to improve the nation’s agricultural output but, halted it in the 1750s arguing that it conflicted with the Ceylon cinnamon production.
 However, at that time Sri Lanka’s coconut Triangle (located between Kurunagala, Puttalam, and Negombo) had the best soil and climate for growing coconuts.